JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/rename_test.md

 ## 6.3.
 Define a Test Method
 Add the `testRename()` method to the `SimpleCodeInsightTest` class [previously defined](completion_test.md#define-a-test).
 * Again, this method configures the test fixture by using the test files.
-* The fixture then renames the Simple language element at the caret in `RenameTestData.java`.
+* The fixture then renames the Simple Language element at the caret in `RenameTestData.java`.
 * It then compares the input and output property files, ignoring whitespace.

 ```java